Boston’s Winter Restaurant Week is upon us again!

 Each restaurant offers a prix fixe menu at a certain price, depending if you choose to indulge in a light lunch, a lunch, or a dinner.
 A light Lunch (2 courses) is $15.12 per person, Lunch (3 courses) is $20.12 per person and Dinner (3 courses) is $33.12 per person.
 (All prices exclude beverage, tax, and tip)

 This opportunity to try a new restaurant that is usually far beyond my budget excites me.
 I mean the possibilities are endless…North End, Back Bay, Newbury Street, or The Seaport District (just to name a few) all offering gourmet meals that I can actually afford.
+If it works for your budget, it’s also a nice treat even if you’re paying off debt.
 Since going out to dinner 3-4 times during these 2 weeks won’t exactly be beneficial to the budget, I think the hardest part of this whole thing is going to be choosing where to go.
 Regardless of where I decide to go the math is as follows:

 $33.12 for the meal + $10(max) for a drink + 2.80 (6.5% tax) + 9.00 (20% tip) = $54.92